shark585/Ritvik_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+My last milestone and biggest accomplishment was allowing the user to create their own custom environment for the lander.
+I started with just letting the user draw a line and then tried to save that as an environment, but I later realized this was impractical, and couldn't find a way to save the line into the lander's environment.
+I then pivoted towards a drag and drop, where the user could choose from three preset shapes (square, circle, triangle) and move them wherever they wished so that they could create their own rugged terrain to challenge the lander.

 # Second Milestone